greatsage-raphael/autodidact-api/README.md

-Install and set up Node.js and any necessary dependencies Set up a version control system (such as Git) to manage the codebase Create a project structure and organize the codebase in a logical and easy-to-navigate manner Begin researching andimplementing load balancing and test its effectiveness in distributing traffic.
+Install and set up Node.js and any necessary dependencies Set up a version control system (such as Git) to manage the codebase Create a project structure and organize the codebase in a logical and easy-to-navigate manner Begin researching and implementing load balancing and test its effectiveness in distributing traffic.
 Begin researching and evaluating different solutions for monitoring and logging, such as Prometheus and Elasticsearch.

 ### Week 3: Data Storage and Modeling